-I earn much less money now than I did in my office job.
+I earn much less money now than I did at my office job.
 I am also much happier now than I was in my job.
 The easiest conclusion to draw is that money definitely does not equal happiness.
 Well, not for me anyway, which also means it doesn’t equal happiness for every other person on the planet too.

-Don’t get my wrong, it was an adjusting period.
+Don’t get me wrong, it was an adjusting period.
 I was so used to a big, disposable income that it took me a while to get used to doing my grocery shopping and actually looking at what things really cost and deciding whether I need it, not just throwing this, that and the other straight in the trolley.

 I have a very different idea of value when it comes to money now.
 I never felt any kind of connection to my old job or how, where or why I received an income.
-I just went into work each day and a chunk of money showed up in my bank account each fortnight.
+I just went to work each day and a chunk of money showed up in my bank account each fortnight.
 Brilliant!!

 Now, I know where each and every single cent I earn comes from.
 I understand the true value of every dollar I make because I worked my butt off for it, which means I also appreciate how much work it would take me to earn something.
 There’s no guarantee of income from month-to-month as a freelancer, you gotta work for it and that gives you a new level of appreciation for your money.

 When I go shopping now I see price tags in terms of my time.
-If I see a dress that costs $200 I remember the time I spent working hard on a written piece and I cannot physically bring myself to part with the money, because my time is a lot more valuable than a $200 dress.
+If I see a dress that costs $200 I remember the time I spent working hard on a written piece and I cannot physically bring myself to part with the money because my time is a lot more valuable than a $200 dress.
 I’d rather spend the $200 on Little Grey Box!

-Here’s the thing, when I was unfulfilled in my old job I needed a goal, something that I was working toward, a reason to go to work each day.
+Here’s the thing, when I was unfulfilled in the old job I needed a goal, something that I was working toward, a reason to go to work each day.
 It sure as shit wasn’t my job, it was all the things I could get by earning the money from my job.
 It was a house, a new car, expensive clothes and fancy meals.
 Those things gave me purpose.
-The more I earned, the more I wanted to spend and the more things I added to my life.
+The more I earnt, the more I wanted to spend and the more things I added to my life.
 All I was doing was avoiding the fact I felt like shit by busying up my life and going along exactly how I was supposed to.

 Now my purpose is the happiness and sense of fulfilment I get from my dream job, I’ve realised how much I don’t need all those things.
 Nothing I can buy makes me feel anywhere near as good as I do when someone comments on Little Grey Box saying they’re going to use my travel tips.